Karnage Construction

 Actionable Insights & HMWs

-Since I was working with limited time, I wanted to focus mainly on the issues that my participants reported having with the current web design, using the insights I gathered from the interviews about their experiences to guide those solutions.
-I knew the rebranding portion was going to do a lot of the heavy lifting for this project.
+My main focus was to solve for what my participants reported as pain points with the current web design.
+I knew the rebranding was going to do a lot of heavy lifting for this project.
 If I could find a more aesthetically pleasing way to organize and cleanly present the information, it would drastically improve the user experience.

 Confusing organization with frustrating layout